Welta’sualule’k

 Mi’kmaq culture has been a primary consideration in the building design, which is intended to reflect the art, crafts and ceremonies of the Mi’kmaq people blended with the safest and most advanced design for long term care.
 This includes a traditional building structure located on beautiful, landscaped grounds featuring a garden and/or a wigwam.
 Eskasoni family trees or clans will be featured on the walls, and a warm and inviting atmosphere with plenty of seating for both residents and visitors will be offered throughout the home.

-Kiknu’s Values, are based on the 7 Sacred Mi’kmaq Teachings.
+Kiknu’s Values are based on the 7 Sacred Teachings

 Wisdom